This chicken potato soup is hearty and delicious and perfect for a winter meal! Gluten free and dairy free

 - fresh dill for garnish if desired

-- Add the chicken breast, potatoes, chicken seasoning, and broth.
+Add the chicken breast, potatoes, chicken seasoning, water, and broth.
 Bring to a boil, then reduce heat to a simmer.

-- In a small cup, whisk together the cornstarch and coconut milk.
+In a small cup, whisk together the cornstarch and non-dairy milk.
 Drizzle the mixture slowly into the pot, stirring constantly until the broth thickens.

 How are you staying warm these days?